e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 # 3. Inputs

-There are two types of inputs.
-The ones at the begining expect a string that will depend on the project, sources, antennas or files needed.
-The ones in the last two blocks expect an integer that can be 0, 1 or 2 and are used to select which steps to execute.
+There are two types of inputs: the **user inputs** and the **process inputs**.
+The user inputs expect a string that will depend on the project, sources, antennas and external files.
+The process inputs expect an integer that can be 0 to not run a step, or 1 to run it.
+Additionally, steps that produce calibration tables can be set to also apply the calibration to the data modifying the corrected column.
+So for `bandpass_0`, `delay`, `gain_0_p_ap`, `fluxscale`, `bandpass_1_sp` and `gain_1_amp_sp`, a value of 2 means run the step and apply the calibration up to that step.
+This is useful to check the calibration up to each step, but you can also use `applycal_all=1` to apply everything when all tables are produced.

 ```
 fits_path  [str]